polyquantique/polyquantique.github.io/team.md

 * Jaehee Kim was a Qcenter fellow in 2023 and is now continuing his Ph.D. at [Sungkyunkwan University](https://www.skku.edu/eng/).
 * Marie Lafontaine was a summer and UPIR intern in 2023.
 She is now continuing to an M.Sc. at [Université de Sherbrooke](https://www.usherbrooke.ca).
 * Jiaqi Zhao completed his M.Sc.A. in our group in 2024.
 He is continuing to a Ph.D. in applied mathematics at [Polytechnique Montréal](https://www.polymtl.ca).
-* Germain Desloges was a summer intern in 2024 and is continuing his undergrad at Polytechnique.
+* Germain Desloges was a summer intern in 2024 and is continuing his undergrad at [Polytechnique Montréal](https://www.polymtl.ca).
 * Nicolas Dalbec-Constant completed his M.Sc.A. in our group in 2024.
-He is continuing to a Ph.D. at the [University of Ottawa](https://uottawa.ca).
+He is continuing to a Ph.D. in Physics at the [University of Ottawa](https://uottawa.ca).